hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 	7. After successful payment, the customer is redirected to the Summary page and the order confirmation message is successfully loaded.
 	8. The customer can verify the Order Summary information.
 	9. The merchant can verify the Order status in DW BM – on the Order screen, open the Payment tab to verify the payment information.
-	10. The merchant can verify the information in the HiPay Fullservice account.
+	10. The merchant can verify the information in the HiPay Enterprise account.

 **Please note that a similar flow can be done for guest checkout.**